How much does it cost to explore Latvia?

 Cash Requirements

-From a safety point of view, we like to have as little cash as possible on us, yet enough to not feel uncomfortable.
+From a safety point of view, we like to have as little cash as possible, yet enough not to feel uncomfortable.

 Of the expenses incurred in Latvia, we paid 23% in cash.
-The biggest cash transaction was EUR16.50 for lunch when Kafe PRIEDE in Cēsis did not accept credit cards.
+The most significant cash transaction was EUR16.50 for lunch when Kafe PRIEDE in Cēsis did not accept credit cards.

 How much did it cost you to explore Latvia?